Seismic metamaterial: The mechanics of seismic waves

 More than a million earthquakes are recorded each year, by a worldwide system of earthquake detection stations.
 The propagation velocity of the seismic waves depends on density and elasticity of the earth materials.
-In other words, the speeds of the seismic waves vary as they travel through different materials in the earth.
+In other words, the speeds of the seismic waves vary as they travel through different materials in the Earth.
 The two main components of a seismic event are body waves and surface waves.
 Both of these have different modes of wave propagation.

 Towards Seismic Cloaking

 Computations showed that seismic waves traveling toward a building, could be directed around the building, leaving the building unscathed, by using seismic metamaterials.
 The very long wavelengths of earthquake waves would be shortened as they interact with the metamaterials; the waves would pass around the building so as to arrive in phase as the earthquake wave proceeded, as if the building was not there.
 The mathematical models produce the regular pattern provided by Metamaterial cloaking.
 This method was first understood with electromagnetic cloaking metamaterials - the electromagnetic energy is in effect directed around an object, or hole, and protecting buildings from seismic waves employs this same principle.

 Giant polymer-made split ring resonators combined with other metamaterials are designed to couple at the seismic wavelength.
 Concentric layers of this material would be stacked, each layer separated by an elastic medium.
 The design that worked is ten layers of six different materials, which can be easily deployed in building foundations.
 As of 2009, the project is still in the design stage.
+In 2019, scientists identified flaws in models of seismic cloaks related to extrapolations from photonics, and proved that a perfect cloak, which bends out of plane waves completely away from a structure is not feasible (though they can be dampened), but a cloak which protects against surface waves and dampens others is still possible.

 Electromagnetics cloaking principles for seismic metamaterials

 For seismic metamaterials to protect surface structures, the proposal includes a layered structure of metamaterials, separated by elastic plates in a cylindrical configuration.
 A prior simulation showed that it is possible to create concealment from electromagnetic radiation with concentric, alternating layers of electromagnetic metamaterials.
-That study was is in contrast to concealment by inclusions in a split ring resonator designed as an anisotropic metamaterial.
+That study is in contrast to concealment by inclusions in a split ring resonator designed as an anisotropic metamaterial.

 The configuration can be viewed as alternating layers of "homogeneous isotropic dielectric material" A. with "homogeneous isotropic dielectric material" B. Each dielectric material is much thinner than the radiated wavelength.
 As a whole, such structure is an anisotropic medium.
 The layered dielectric materials surround an "infinite conducting cylinder".
 The layered dielectric materials radiate outward, in a concentric fashion, and the cylinder is encased in the first layer.
 The other layers alternate and surround the previous layer all the way to the first layer.
-Electromagnetic wave scattering was calculated and simulated for the layered (metamaterial) structure and the split-ring resonator anistropic metamaterial, to show the effectiveness of the layered metamaterial.
+Electromagnetic wave scattering was calculated and simulated for the layered (metamaterial) structure and the split-ring resonator anisotropic metamaterial, to show the effectiveness of the layered metamaterial.